IBM/prompt-declaration-language/docs/README.md

 ```

 The interpreter executes Python code specified in PDL code blocks.
 To sandbox the interpreter for safe execution,
-you can use the `--sandbox` flag which runs the interpreter in a docker container.
+you can use the `--sandbox` flag which runs the interpreter in a Docker-compatible container.
 Without this flag, the interpreter
 and all code is executed locally.
-To use the `--sandbox` flag, you need to have a docker daemon running, such as
+To use the `--sandbox` flag, you need to have a Docker daemon running, such as
 [Rancher Desktop](https://rancherdesktop.io).

 The interpreter prints out a log by default in the file `log.txt`.
 This log contains the details of inputs and outputs to every block in the program.
 It is useful to examine this file when the program is behaving differently than expected.
 The log displays the exact prompts submitted to models by LiteLLM (after applying chat templates), which can be